SECTION C - LOCAL AUTHORITY FUNDING

 Because a person who receives care and support outside a care home will need to pay their daily living costs charging rules ensure they have enough money to meet these costs.

-For care at home, after charging a person must be left with the appropriate minimum income guarantee plus a 25% buffer.
+For care at home, after charging a person must be left with the appropriate minimum income guarantee (MIG)

-In addition, where a person receives benefits to meet their disability needs that do not meet the eligibility criteria for local authority care and support, the charging arrangements should ensure that they keep enough money to cover the cost of meeting these disability-related costs.
+In addition, where a person receives benefits to meet their disability needs that do not meet the eligibility criteria for local authority care and support, the charging arrangements should ensure that they keep enough money to cover the cost of meeting these Disability-Related Expenses (DRE)

 Light Touch Financial assessments